Information Causality, Szemer\'{e}di-Trotter and Algebraic Variants of CHSH: Introduction

-In fact we identify a connection between ${\sf CHSH_q}$ and some remarkable mathematical results in incidence geometry and arithmetic combinatorics which strongly supports our intuition about the nice structure of these games.
-This connection constitutes one of the first links between the study of two-player games and arithmetic combinatorics.
-Moreover, as we discuss after Remark \ref{remark:problem} below, this connection may have some interesting applications beyond the scope of the study of two-player games.

-Despite the nice and simple structure of this family of games and our precise understanding of the case $q=2$, it turns out that analyzing $\sf{CHSH_q}$ beyond $q=2$ is a rather difficult task.
+Despite the simple form of this family of games and our precise understanding of the case $q=2$, it turns out that analyzing $\sf{CHSH_q}$ beyond the $q=2$ case is a rather difficult task.
 This difficulty is not restricted to analyzing ${\sf CHSH_q}$; it is actually an instance of a more general phenomenon, and is essentially shared with any game with $q\geq 3$.
-The main issue here is that we do not know a large alphabet generalization of the foundational result of Tsirelson on $\sf SDP$ characterization of the quantum value of $\sf XOR$ games (which are a subclass of games with $q=2$).\footnote{ See Definition \ref{def:xor} for a precise definition of {\sf XOR} games.
+The main issue here is that we do not know a large alphabet generalization of the foundational result of Tsirelson on $\sf SDP$ characterization of the entangled value of $\sf XOR$ games (which are a subclass of games with $q=2$).\footnote{ See Definition \ref{def:xor} for a precise definition of {\sf XOR} games.
 The games we consider here are perhaps the most natural higher alphabet generalization of $\sf{XOR}$ games as the referee's acceptance predicate only depends on the sum over $\F_q$ of player's outputs.
-Remarkably, such a simple generalization from $q=2$ to say $q=3$ seem to make a substantial difference.} This result of Tsirelson, combined with the tools of convex analysis such as complementary slackness and strong duality, gives a powerful path toward analyzing the optimal quantum value and strategies for $\sf{XOR}$ games.
-The unavailability of the above powerful tool has resulted in a scarcity of results for analyzing the $q>2$ games which is one of the central challenges in the study of non-local games (see \cite{brunner2013,manyquestions_fewanswers}).
-Indeed, one main goal of this work is to expand on the set of tools and examples available for analyzing games beyond the relatively well-understood case of $\sf{XOR}$ games, which we do in the context of studying ${\sf CHSH_q}$.
+Remarkably, such a simple generalization from $q=2$ to say $q=3$ seem to make a substantial difference.} This result of Tsirelson, combined with the tools of convex analysis such as complementary slackness and strong duality, gives a powerful path toward analyzing the entangled value and the optimal strategies for $\sf{XOR}$ games.
+The unavailability of the above powerful tool has resulted in a scarcity of results for analyzing the games in the case $q\neq 2$--- which is regarded as one of the central challenges in the study of non-local games (see \cite{brunner2013,manyquestions_fewanswers}).
+Indeed, a major goal of this work is to expand on the set of examples and tools available for analyzing games beyond the relatively well-understood case of $\sf{XOR}$ games, which we do in the context of studying ${\sf CHSH_q}$.
+We note that our results do not go far on addressing the fundamental problems regarding the complexity of entangled two prover non-XOR games.
+However, we believe that for tackling this fundamental problem, a certain amount of preparatory work in the form of establishment of new tools and examples is a definite prerequisite.
+We hope that our work constitutes an advance in the foundation necessary for tackling the aforementioned fundamental problems.